Machine learning for the early classification of broad-lined Ic supernovae: Supernova sample

 \section{Supernova sample}

-For this study, we built the largest sample of SNe Ic-BL by collecting all public data in different optical bands, resulting in SN Ic-BL 205 datasets.
-These datasets consist of information regarding photometric points, redshifts, positions, discovery dates and discovery groups.
+We built the largest sample of SNe Ic-BL by collecting all public data in different optical bands, resulting in 205 SN Ic-BL datasets.
+These datasets contain photometric points, redshifts, positions, discovery dates, and discovery groups.

 Following a similar approach to the sample built for Sect.~\ref{sec:maths}, we queried all SN transients in \texttt{ALeRCE} from 2018 to 2024.
 These SNe were matched to classified TNS transients using RA and DEC.
-A key condition was that each transient had to have good risings ahead of the SN peak and at least 3 points (including the SN peak) in the early rising.
-In total, 4435 individual SN were included in this sample with 7220 multi-band light curves.
-Of these transients there were 136 individual SNe Ic-BL transients that met our requirements for the study, resulting in 265 multi-band SN Ic-BL light curves.
+A key condition was that each transient had to have good risings ahead of the SN peak and at least three points (including the SN peak) in the early rising.
+In total, 4435 individual SN were included in this sample, with 7220 multi-band light curves.
+Of these transients, 136 individual SNe Ic-BL transients met our requirements, resulting in 265 multi-band SN Ic-BL light curves.